Wonderful

 But there’s more going on at Shiz than meets the eye, as goat Professor Dillamond (Peter Dinklage) tries to warn his self-involved students.
 It’s Oz.
 Animals talk.
 They always have.
 But now Oz’s animals are being labelled as subversives, stealthily disappeared and caged, and having their rights and freedoms stripped from them; Dillamond is targeted with vicious messages on the chalkboard and no one is doing anything about it.
 Elphaba recognises the threat immediately, and maybe so does transfer student and seemingly shallow cad Fiyero (Jonathan Bailey, Bridgerton, Broadchurch).
 Morrible makes a complaint to the capital in Emerald City, and before you know it Elphaba – along with the ambitious Glinda, after a performative name change – is off to see the Wizard (Jeff Goldblum) and have her worldview shattered.

-It’s been well documented that Wicked, Part I, runs the same length as the stage version in its entirety, but Chu and screenwriters Winnie Holzman (1990s TV chestnut My So-Called Life) and Dana Fox (Cruella, The Lost City) know where to expand on the story in order to bring more to the characters and themes, and not just find an excuse for a new, Oscar-eligible song.
+It’s been well documented that Wicked, Part I, runs the same length as the stage version in its entirety, but Chu and screenwriters Winnie Holzman (1990s TV chestnut My So-Called Life) and Dana Fox (Cruella, The Lost City) know where to expand on the story in order to bring more to the characters and themes, and not just find an excuse for a new, Oscar-eligible song (ironically, there isn’t one).
 The added backstory gives context to Boq’s (Ethan Slater, who played Joel Grey in Fosse/Verdon, who played the Wizard on Broadway) crush on Galinda and unthinking behaviour towards Nessarose, and more punch to Fiyero’s wavering conscience and Galinda’s inner conflict.

 But bottom line Erivo and Grande make up one of the year’s great duos.
 Is it awkward to say it?
 Well, too bad: As a Black actor, Erivo’s performance adds an extra layer of experiential depth to Elphaba, which she can focus on seeing as belting out “The Wizard and I” (a high point) and the Act I/Part I closer “Defying Gravity” (another) comes to her so effortlessly.
 She’s fantastic – which is entirely unsurprising.
 What is surprising is what a spry and worthy partner Grande is.
 No one’s arguing her vocal skills, but Grande’s never demonstrated a real sense of humour or feel for Broadway in the past, yet almost steals the movie from minute one – “It’s good to see me isn’t it?” – and if Erivo weren’t such a treasure she would.
 She is a delight, and her ultra-pink “Popular” centrepiece distills what makes the movie overall work: it’s campy, generous and knowing.
 Chu knows what the massive built-in audience wants and he delivers by the boatload.
 Much of Wicked’s success can be chalked up to live performances whenever possible and physical soundstages; CGI is dropped in to enhance the vibrant colour and scope like the tool it is.
 Bailey’s awesome “Dancing Through Life” is a great demo of how to combine the two.
 Wicked’s not perfect: it flirts with Harry Potter territory a bit too closely at times, especially at Shiz University, but when OG Elphaba and Galinda, Idina Menzel and Kristen Chenoweth, show up?
 Fuck it.
 I give.
 Sold!
 Is it November 2025 yet?